wletsou/bioinformatics/_pages/week1.md

 ### Importing the data

-First we'll see how individuals can be separated by genetic ancestry using principal components analysis.&nbsp; First we'll need to load the libraries <kbd>SNPRelate</kbd> and <kbd>SeqArray</kbd>:
+Today we'll see how individuals can be separated by genetic ancestry using principal components analysis.&nbsp; First we'll need to load the libraries <kbd>SNPRelate</kbd> and <kbd>SeqArray</kbd>:

 ```
 library(SNPRelate)